 Sometimes it seems impossible to maintain focus and concentration right when we need it most.
-Our mind wanders, and we lose focus.
+Your mind wanders, and you lose focus.

-Scientists at the University of Miami and University of California, Davis published a study in 2018 on research they have been conducting on meditation and concentration for the last 7 years.
+Scientists at the University of Miami and University of California – Davis published a study in 2018 on research they have been conducting on meditation and concentration for the previous 7 years.

 In this study, 60 experienced practitioners used Samatha meditation (traditional form of Buddhist mindfulness meditation).
 The basic idea is to focus on something simple like breathing to quiet the mind.

 Subjects participated in a meditation retreat and were assessed before, and at regular intervals after the retreat.

 The scientists found “robust” improvements in perceptual discrimination, response-time and vigilance immediately after the meditation retreat.